Turbinate surgery: Turbinoplasty and turbinectomy

 Turbinate surgery is an operation performed to reduce the size of the turbinates.
 Turbinates are fin-like structures made of a thin plate of bone on the wall of both sides of the nasal passageways.
 They are covered by soft tissue called mucosa.
 Turbinates cleanse and humidify the air that passes through the nostrils into the lungs.

-As a result of allergies, infection or irritation turbinates can become inflamed or swollen causing nasal obstruction, mucous production and congestion.
+As a result of allergies, infection or irritation turbinates can become inflamed or swollen causing nasal blockage, mucous production and congestion.
 The inferior turbinates are the first tissue to come into contact with outside air and inferior turbinate function includes both respiratory and immune responses.
-Turbinates may also cause nasal obstruction if they become enlarged as a result of overgrowth of the bone.
+Turbinates may also cause nasal obstruction if they become enlarged as a result of overgrowth of the bone or deviated nasal septum.

 Key Points about Turbinoplasty: